TGAC/COPO-documentation/about/getting-started.rst

 Visit the `COPO website <https://copo-project.org>`__  to make manifest submissions.
 An ORCID ID is required to access the application.

+Visit our `News web page <https://copo-project.org/news>`__ to stay updated with the latest developments in the COPO project.

-The website requires cookies, fonts and the limited processing of your personal data in order to function well.
+The COPO project website requires cookies, fonts and the limited processing of your personal data in order to function well.
 By using the portal you are consenting to this.
 To find out more about how COPO uses cookies and your personal data, please see our :ref:`privacy-notice` and :ref:`terms-of-use`.

 .. raw:: html